-

 - Can’t dlopen/dlsym a file properly?
 Make sure that you have

-.
-You’ll have to edit the .la file and change thelibrary_names
+.lafiles if you compile a library as--enable-static --disable-shared.
+You’ll have to edit the .la file and change thelibrary_namesparameter there to belibname.a.

 C++ problems